 1. Spruce up your home.
 Pick a room or an area of your house and give it a thorough cleaning.
 The Japanese do this with their entire home.
 I have more modest expectations.
 One room is a success.
 Any surplus items that are still usable can get packed up for Goodwill.

 2. Organize your paperwork.
 Do you have any piles of papers?
 If so, this is a great chance to sort through one or more piles before the change of years.
-Set up new files, recycle outdated paperwork, diminish those piles (and notice how you feel once you are done).
+Set up new files, recycle outdated paperwork, diminish those piles (and notice how that feels once you are done).

 3. Charitable giving.
 Our family gets together during the last days of the year and decides where to make our contributions.
-Though there are tax reasons for doing this before January 1st, it’s a great way to end the year regardless.
+Though there are tax reasons for doing this before January 1st, it’s nice to end the year on a giving note.
 Knowing that we helped others with our own resources is a heart-warming activity for the whole family.

 5. Reflect on the past year and consider some of your highlights, joys, sorrows, blessings and more.
 I’ve developed an e-book for New Year’s Reflections that provides structure and guidance for this special time of year.
-(You can get a free e-book by making a donation in any amount to support our year-end appeal.
-You can MAKE YOUR DONATION HERE.)
+(You can get a free e-book by becoming a member of the ToDo Institute).

 7. Finish Something That’s Unfinished.
 The tile floor in the basement bathroom needs three more tiles.
-That essay is half-done.
 There’s also your photo album, A half-done essay.
 A sewing project.
 What about your will?
 Select something you can wrap up before the New Year and take it on.